Suzdal, Россия - Things to Do in Suzdal

 Suzdal, Россия - Complete Travel Guide

-Booking Tip: Workshop prices range from 800-2000 rubles depending on the craft and duration.
-Book in advance, especially during summer and holidays.
-Look for workshops that include English instruction or provide translation services.
+Booking Tip: Meals range from 800-2000 rubles per person depending on the restaurant.
+Book cooking classes in advance, especially during summer months.
+Look for establishments offering traditional entertainment like folk music performances.

 Getting There